Caravanning and camping holidays are a great way for families to enjoy the great outdoors together, and that should include the beloved family pet!

 - Make sure they do not overheat or get too cold

-- Make regular stops to exercise your dog during long journey
+- Make regular stops every 2 hours to give your pets a toilet break and exercise your dog during long journey.

 Taking pets on a caravaning or camping trip can always be an issue because they become overstimulated by all the new sights, smells, animals & people.